-Counseling may involve seeing a psychologist or mental health counselor on your own, or along with your partner.
-Depending on the underlying cause, you may benefit most from seeing a sex therapist — a mental health counselor who specializes in talk therapy for sexual problems.
+Counseling might involve seeing a psychologist or mental health counselor on your own or along with your partner.
+Depending on the underlying cause, you might benefit most from seeing a sex therapist — a mental health counselor who specializes in talk therapy for sexual problems.
 The type of counseling that's best for you will depend on your particular concerns.

 Coping and support

-If it's an ongoing concern, delayed ejaculation can cause mental and emotional stress for a man and his partner.
+If it's an ongoing concern, delayed ejaculation can cause mental and emotional stress for you and your partner.
 If you have delayed ejaculation only on occasion, try not to assume that you have a permanent problem or to expect it to happen again during your next sexual encounter.
-Remember, occasional delayed ejaculation due to stress or other temporary factors may improve when the underlying cause gets better.
+Remember, occasional delayed ejaculation due to stress or other temporary factors might improve when the underlying cause gets better.

 In addition, if you experience occasional or persistent delayed ejaculation, it's important to reassure your sexual partner.
-Your partner may think your inability to reach climax is a sign of diminished sexual interest.
+Your partner might think your inability to reach climax is a sign of diminished sexual interest.

 Communicate openly and honestly with your partner about your condition.
 Treatment is often more successful if couples work together as a team.
-You may even want to see a counselor with your partner.
-This can help you address concerns you both may have about delayed ejaculation.
+You might even want to see a counselor with your partner.
+This can help you address concerns you both might have about delayed ejaculation.

 Preparing for your appointment